-Semi-annually, the System and its interface to the guarded machine should be thoroughly checked out; this checkout must be performed by a Qualified Person (see Checkout Procedures on page 70).
+Semi-annually, the System and its interface to the guarded machine should be thoroughly checked out; this checkout must be performed by a Qualified Person (see Schedule of Checkouts on page 77).
 A copy of these test results should be posted on or near the machine.

-Whenever changes are made to the System (either a new configuration of the EZ-SCREEN LP System or changes to the machine), perform the Commissioning Checkout.
+Whenever changes are made to the System (either a new configuration of the EZ-SCREEN LP System or changes to the machine), perform the Commissioning Checkout (see Commissioning Checkout on page 59).